 The participant must access the enrollment system and register, selecting the payment method "purchase order" or "invoice" and clicking on pay.
 The system will provide the information necessary for the enrollment to be confirmed.

 Registration for SBMF authors.
 Papers accepted to SBMF will be published in a volume of LNCS.
-At least one author (professional or student) of each accepted paper must be registered for SBMF 2020 and pay the author fee.
+At least one author (professional or student) of each accepted paper must be registered for SBMF 2020.
 Authors can not use the registration benefits (exemption or 50% discount) granted by SBC to affiliated institutions.
-The author fee must be paid until November 10th, 2023.
+The author registration must be paid until November 10th, 2023.

 Until November 27th, it is possible to request an 80% refund of the registration fee paid for SBMF 2023.
 After this date, there will be no refund of any paid amount.
 This policy applies to both registration cancellation and the cancellation of any additional activities.
 To request a cancellation, please send your request to email@example.com.

 We invite submissions of papers with a strong emphasis on formal methods, whether practical or theoretical, in the following categories:

 The page limits exclude references and appendices.